 5) Place potatoes on baking sheets in one layer.
 Sprinkle with salt and brush on lemon zest/juice.
 Place a dab of butter (about a third teaspoon) on top of each slice.
 Sprinkle potatoes with sugar.

-5) Bake potatoes until caramelized, about 45-55 minutes, checking on them half way through and turning pan around if one end is browning more quickly.
+5) Bake potatoes until caramelized, about an hour, checking on them half way through and turning pan around if one end is browning more quickly.

 6) Remove from baking sheet and place potatoes on platter.
 Sprinkle with walnuts or pecans if desired.

 2 tablespoons extra-virgin olive oil